Bard: A Burgeoning Brand in Sustainable Business

 - Was recently ranked #1 in the U.S. by Princeton Review for classroom experience

-Bard’s MBA in Sustainability program’s first class had 13 students; now it is in the twenties; Dr. Goodstein intends for it to grow to 40-50 incoming students each year.
+The first class for the MBA in Sustainability had 13 students; now it is in the twenties; Dr. Goodstein intends for it to grow to 40-50 incoming students each year.
 About half of the class is from outside the New York City area, adding diversity to the group.

 The program’s $65,000 annual cost is about the same as Columbia’s MS in Sustainability Management offering, which, according to Dr. Goodstein, is Bard’s true competitor.